How to get buy-in for changes to your organizational structure

 Put employees’ minds at ease by presenting the org changes visually to everyone at once.

-To many employees, org changes are a time of tremendous uncertainty.
+To many employees, changes in organizational structureare a time of tremendous uncertainty.
 They may feel that the business isn’t performing well, that their jobs are at stake, or that they will lose a beloved leader.
 A presentation—complete with a clear visual and the long-term strategy you offered to leadership—is a great way to calm those fears, show how organizational changes will benefit the employees, and have greater control of the conversation.

 When presenting your idea for organizational redesign, you should anticipate issues that may surface among employees and determine how you will quell those issues.

 Set up a survey or an email alias where employees can ask anonymous questions and receive answers from leadership.
 Open up the end of your presentation to questions that can be answered in front of the entire business.
-With these strategies, you can gather issues you may not have anticipated so that you can pose a resolution before the org restructuring.
+With these strategies, you can gather issues you may not have anticipated so that you can pose a resolution before implementing the new organizational structure.
+This will prepare you to meet potential objections and improve your chances of getting employee buy-in at all levels.

 A business is, at its heart, a group of people united toward a common goal.
 It’s important to not only evaluate how the organizational redesign is performing but also become comfortable with continually measuring its impact for years to come.